Published: 18 June 2019

 WorkCover ‘pain and suffering’ verdict

-Our Geelong office, headed by partner Jodie Harris, recently received a jury verdict of $310,000 for the pain and suffering of an injured nurse who aggravated a pre-existing back injury.
+A matter handled by our Geelong office recently received a jury verdict of $310,000 for the pain and suffering of an injured nurse who aggravated a pre-existing back injury.

 Our client suffered injury when she was asked to reach forward awkwardly and manually roll a patient who was anaesthetised for an operation.
 Usually, the client told the Court, one of the surgeons performing the operation would help to roll the patient, but on the day of her injury, the client was nursing for a different surgeon who did not assist the nursing staff to move the unconscious patient.
 In addition, the client was wearing a lead apron to protect her from the radiation associated with the scans being done on the patient which increased the load on her back.

 Of significance, in this case, was the fact that our client had previously injured her back at work some years before which required her to have an operation.
 Despite this, the aggravation of her pre-existing injury was serious enough in its own right to entitle our client to lodge a further WorkCover claim and meet the thresholds required for her to receive compensation.

 The jury found that the employer had breached the duty of care it owed our client and also breached the hazardous manual handling provisions of the OH&S Act and Regulations.
 Despite the level of pre-existing damage to our client’s back, the jury had no hesitation in finding that the employer’s negligence caused pain and suffering to our client in the amount of $310,000.

 Settlement for injuries suffered in a public place